dhanus/dhanus.github.io/_posts/2017-04-29-acm-intel-fellowship.markdown

 The application has three parts, each of which needs to be completed by a different person, so you should request a nomination as early as possible The application usually opens around <b>March 15</b>, and is due around <b>April 30</b>.

 ## Application Walkthrough

 ### Advisor Nomination Letter

 Only one student per department can apply for this fellowship, so your advisor will usually need to check with your department before nominating you.
 They will also answer a number of demographic questions and two short essays.
-A few questions of note are:
+A few questions of note follow.

      * What is the student's graduation year?